Daybook Customer Privacy Policy

 8.1.
 Daybook applies appropriate technical and organisational measures to protect personal information against loss, unauthorised access, alteration, destruction, or unlawful processing, including:

-• 8.1.3.
-Access control: the Daybook dashboard is restricted to authorised Daybook personnel (currently the Information Officer only) under password and, where supported, multi-factor authentication; each Customer’s OAuth grants are scoped narrowly (send and read on the Customer’s own account only);
+- 8.1.3.
+Access control: the Daybook dashboard is restricted to authorised Daybook personnel (currently the Information Officer only) under password and, where supported, multi-factor authentication; each Customer’s OAuth grants are scoped narrowly (send, read, and limited organise — mark-read and label — on the Customer’s own account only, never full-mailbox or delete access);

-• 8.1.6.
-Personnel: authorised personnel are bound by written confidentiality undertakings and trained on POPIA basics.
+- 8.1.6.
+Personnel: authorised personnel are bound by written confidentiality undertakings and trained on UK GDPR and POPIA basics.

 8.2.
-Detailed internal controls are documented in Daybook’s POPIA Operational Compliance document, which is maintained internally and available to auditors and regulators on request.
+These measures are intended to meet the security obligations in UK GDPR Article 32 (security of processing) and POPIA section 19.
+Detailed internal controls are documented in Daybook’s internal data-protection compliance document, which is maintained internally and available to auditors and regulators on request.

 9. Personal information breach notification

-9.2.
-Where Daybook is acting as Operator on a Customer’s behalf, Daybook will notify the Customer (as Responsible Party) within forty-eight (48) hours of becoming aware of the breach, in accordance with clause 5 of the Daybook Data Processing Addendum.
+9.3.
+Where Daybook is acting as processor / Operator on a Customer’s behalf, Daybook will notify the Customer (as controller / Responsible Party) within forty-eight (48) hours of becoming aware of the breach, in accordance with the breach-notification clause of the Daybook Data Processing Addendum.

 10. Cookies and online tracking